MI-AFP/tutorials/tutorials/04_types-errors.md

 17
 ```

-In addition, packaged comes also with [Data.Text.Lazy](https://hackage.haskell.org/package/text/docs/Data-Text-Lazy.html), which is for some operations, such as `concat`, `append`, `reverse`, and `cons`, better in time complexity.
-Useful might be also [Data.Text.Encoding](https://hackage.haskell.org/package/text/docs/Data-Text-Encoding.html) (and its lazy alternative).
+There is another variant of the Text package, which is [Data.Text.Lazy](https://hackage.haskell.org/package/text/docs/Data-Text-Lazy.html), which exports same operations and thanks to laziness, it can work with huge texts and it may provide better performance under the right circumstances.
+[Data.Text.Encoding](https://hackage.haskell.org/package/text/docs/Data-Text-Encoding.html) (and its lazy alternative) may be also useful.

 ### ByteString

 Last of the types mentioned here is [Data.ByteString](https://hackage.haskell.org/package/bytestring/docs/Data-ByteString.html) from [bytestring](https://hackage.haskell.org/package/bytestring) package.
-Byte vectors are encoded as strict Word8 arrays of bytes and it allows to pass between C and Haskell with little effort.
+Byte vectors are encoded as strict Word8 arrays of bytes and they are used for interoperability between Haskell and C or other lower-level situations.
 In many ways, the usage is similar to [text](https://hackage.haskell.org/package/text) package (again `pack` and `unpack`, same basic functions, `Lazy` alternative, and so on).
-Next, there is an option to use vectors with `Char8` instead of `Word8` which then works as Unicode subset (0-255) strings.
-Basically, if you need just ASCII strings, this is the most effective way.
+Next, there is an option to use vectors with `Char8` instead of `Word8`, which works as Unicode subset (0-255) strings and it is used when working with pure ASCII string representations.

 ```
 Prelude T> import Data.ByteString as B